 In the next year we will obviously need to discuss how we want to restructure our tax system to start repaying the huge quantum of support the government is doling out to businesses across the land.
 The equally significant conversation we need to have is what to do about the extra-ordinary market failures of the last 10 years that cheated our young people out of real jobs.
 That is, real jobs that obviously put someone on the path to a level of financial security that cannot evaporate in a fortnight.

-Like many pursuing solopreneurship these matters don’t that affect me personally.
+Like many pursuing freelancing or solopreneurship these matters don’t that affect me personally.
 I was raised in a small business family, in a house with four mortgages, and saw first hand the highs and lows created by waxing and waning revenue, and interest rate peaks of over 22%.
 Conventional careers were probably never going to appeal to me.
 Knowing all this however, does make me very concerned for young people coming through today.
 Starting and running a business or living hand-to-mouth in the gig economy should be a choice, not what young people are forced to do in the face of no other option.
 What do you want to tell our government and corporate leaders about those market failures?